RILY Investors Have Opportunity to Lead B. Riley Financial, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Feb.
-16, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against B. Riley Financial, Inc. ("B. Riley" or the "Company") (NASDAQ: RILY).
+BENSALEM, Pa., Feb.
+20, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against B. Riley Financial, Inc. ("B. Riley" or the "Company") (NASDAQ: RILY).

 Class Period: May 10, 2023 – November 9, 2023